 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding 12,200,013 shares of common stock based on the number of shares outstanding as of November 26, 2021 (after giving effect to the LLC Conversion).
+After this offering, we will have outstanding 12,200,013 shares of common stock based on the number of shares outstanding as of December 12, 2021.
 This includes 2,200,000 shares that we are selling in this offering, which may be resold in the public market immediately.
-Substantially all of the shares that are not being sold in this offering will be subject to a 180-day lock-up period provided under agreements executed in connection with this offering.
+Substantially all of the shares that are not being sold in this offering.
 These shares will, however, be able to be resold after the expiration of the lock-up agreement, as described in the "Shares eligible for future sale" section of this prospectus.
 We also intend to file a Form S-8 under the Securities Act to register all shares of common stock that we may issue under our equity compensation plans.
 As restrictions on resale end, the market price of our stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.